Best Website Builder

 Both platforms have a solid analytics platform, so it's a tie here.
 Plus, you can always enable Google Analytics or similar tools to get additional insights.

-Try Shopify → Try Squarespace →Apps & Extensions
+Try Shopify → Try Squarespace →

 It’s practically impossible for a website-building platform to include all the features business owners need.
 A couple of main reasons are: